 INFRASTRUCTURE.
-The County supports a dedicated federal funding stream for local bridges, both on- and off-system.
+The Fixing America's Surface Transportation Act (FAST Act) ensured solvency of the Highway Trust Fund (HTF) through 2020.
+However, the federal gas tax has lost its purchasing power much like the state gas tax since it was last increased in 1991.
+Thus, the County supports a dedicated federal funding for the nation's transportation needs, including for local bridges, both on- and off-system, interstates, primary roads and public transportation as well as freight and pipeline safety.
 In addition, the County supports further streamlining of the regulatory and project delivery processes; promoting programs that increase safety on the existing transportation system; and initiatives that protect previous and future investments via system maintenance and preservation.

-The County will monitor implementation of the newly enacted surface transportation programs under the Fixing America's Surface Transportation Act, or FAST, which was signed into law on December 4, 2015 for five years.
+The County will continue to monitor ongoing implementation of FAST-Fixing America's Surface Transportation Act-to ensure current authorized funding is maintained and increased, as the Trum Administration develops its reported \$1 trillion infrastructure plan.
 The County will continue to review the Transportation Investment Generating Economic Recovery (TIGER) grant program, the largest discretionary program within the Department of Transportation, to identify potential regional collaborations that might be able to compete effectively for funding.